ahoys/Actionbuilder/README.md

 ![Actionbuilder](https://github.com/ahoys/Actionbuilder/blob/master/images/logos/actionbuilder.png)

-## Overview
+## Actionbuilder

 Actionbuilder is a powerful mission creation extension for Arma 3.
-Actionbuilder enables a fully randomizable unit spawning, new kind of waypoints, generally higher AI count and other benefits with as little effort as possible.
+Actionbuilder enables dynamic unit spawning, new kinds of waypoints, practically higher AI count and other benefits with as little effort as possible.

-## Introduced Modules
+No scripting required!

+### Enables
+- Dynamic unit spawning.
+- Generally faster mission creation.
+- Easy way to create extremely randomized missions.
+- Practically higher maximum AI count.
+- Ways to drastically improve performance.

-### Actionpoint
+### Additional Features
-Actionpoints are in charge of event handling.
-Actionpoints decide when and what portals to activate.

-Actionpoints are controlled by in-game triggers and can hold multiple portals.
+- Headless Client support.
+- Full 3D editor support.
+- Safe zones for player-free spawning.

+### How to use it?
+- Actionbuilder Quickstart[github.com]
+- Example mission[github.com]

-### Portal
+### Notes
-Portals are responsible of unit spawning.
-You can link editor placed units to portals which are then loaded into the portals.
-The moment when Actionpoint triggers, all the linked portals will spawn their loaded units.
+- Creates a dependency.
+Both the server and the clients (players on your server) need to have Actionbuilder installed.

-### Waypoint
+### Special Thanks
-Waypoints control the spawned units.
-For example a waypoint may order the spawned units to find the closest player.

-There can be multiple waypoints synchronized to a one portal.
-Waypoints can also be synchronized to each other, creating randomization.
+- LDD Kyllikki for years of playtesting and feedback.
+- Mkz for the original logo graphic.